 But wait!
 How did a message about the kingdom of God get turned into a message about the messenger?
 Did the disciples get it wrong?
 Absolutely not!
-They were inspired to understand what Jesus was really teaching.
+They were inspired to understand what Jesus was teaching.
 Jesus had spoken in figurative language; he inspired them to take the next step.
 They were also inspired to write the books of the New Testament—and the first four are all about Jesus.
 Jesus is the focus of the Gospels, of Acts, of the Epistles, and of Revelation.
 He is the focus of the message of the church.

 Jesus speaks about himself

-Jesus made some rather astonishing claims about himself—so bold that the Jewish leaders hated him for it.
-They could tolerate talk about the kingdom, but they were really upset when Jesus talked about himself.
+Jesus made some astonishing claims about himself—so bold that the Jewish leaders hated him for it.
+They could tolerate talk about the kingdom, perhaps, but they were really upset when Jesus talked about himself.

 Good news—or blasphemy?